footykeeper/rockwell/README.md

 Use the tracker [here](https://footykeeper.github.io/rockwell/tracker/), or see a brief tutorial on importing a roster [here](https://footykeeper.github.io/rockwell/media/tutorials/footykeeper-basic-tutorial.webm).

 ### Getting Started
-No sign-ups are required to get going, and the software is free (for now).
+No sign-ups are *required* to get going, but signing up is highly recommended because of how much easier it becomes to save your roster.

 To get started, go to the [roster creator](https://footykeeper.github.io/rockwell/rosters/) to create the JSON string used for roster saving.
 From there, it is recommended that you save the string somewhere easy to access, such as a txt file or similar format.